CodeRabbit

 Ideal for

-Large organizations requiring SSO, audit logs, self-hosting, multi-org support, and a dedicated CSM with SLA backing.
+Large organizations with compliance needs requiring SSO, RBAC, self-hosting, and dedicated support.

 What this tier adds

-All Pro Plus features plus custom RBAC, SSO, audit logging, API access, self-hosting, multi-org support, EU SaaS deployment, and dedicated support — custom pricing.
+Adds custom RBAC, SSO, audit logging, API access, self-hosting, EU SaaS deployment, and SLA support.

 Ideal for